text-machine-lab/nlp_class_2022/_posts/2022-03-17-Homework-5-instructions.md

 # Homework 5.
 Transformer machine translation model

+You can download the code for the homework [here](https://drive.google.com/file/d/193IkpPHbAyJtxm9UasCxZ8iB7ZiZezc-/view?usp=sharing).

 > Do not modify code outside `# YOUR CODE STARTS HERE` unless explicitly allowed by a TA.
 Failure to follow this will lead to failing the homework.

 In this homework, we will finish Transformer implementation and train a machine translation model.